In-Depth Week

 Panelists: Dr. Sarah Nash, Dr. Richard Demming, Dr. Austin Baeth

-Iowa ranks first in the United States for new cancer cases, and it has the second-highest cancer rate in the country.
+Iowa has the second-highest and fastest-growing rate of new cancers in the United States.
 This session will explore data from the Iowa Cancer Registry, and what the trends mean for Iowans’ health.

 • Tuesday, May 13, 12 pm